johnmholmes/YouTube-Can-Arduino-Nano/can_led/README.md

 # Can_send

-This was my first test sketch and is used to send 2 messages to the bus.
+This was my second test sketch test which takes the messages recived from the first send sketch to control a single led.

 On & of I decided to use a shortend message for off to keep things simple.